zalando/logbook/README.md

 #### Conditional

 Logging HTTP messages and including their bodies is a rather expensive task, so it makes a lot of sense to disable logging for certain requests.
-A common use case would be to ignore *health check* requests from a load balancer, or any request to management endpoints typically created by developers.
+A common use case would be to ignore *health check* requests from a load balancer, or any request to management endpoints typically issued by developers.

 Defining a condition is as easy as writing a special `Predicate` that decides whether a request (and its corresponding response) should be logged or not.
 Alternatively you can use and combine predefined predicates: